emsche/Text-Mining-Team-Work/README.md

 presenting it (kinaida and emma)

-Sun April 25: preprocessing pipeline, conversations written
+Sun April 25: preprocessing pipeline, conversations written, training data and making sure of a fitting database

 Sun May 2: